By Jesse Collier. Updated November 2017.

 Overall, you have to think in the long-term about student debt and how much of a load student residence may place on that debt after university.

 To help pay for this as well as tuition, there are many scholarships, bursaries, and student aid available from the government as well as your school.
+Check with your financial aid office to see how you can get help.

 4 .
 Apply for student aid